bigmoves/quickslice/docs/guides/troubleshooting.md

 ### "Cannot query field X on type Y"

-The field doesn't exist on the type you're querying.
+The field doesn't exist on the queried type.

 **Fix:** Check your query against the schema in GraphiQL.
 Common causes:
 - Typo in field name